 Now totally out of control, the fire enveloped Noah's Ark, the Coal Mine and the carousel, leaving people stranded on the adjoining pier, its connection to the shore burnt away.
 Emergency personnel smashed the windows of a dozen cars in the rear parking lot to roll them away from the fire's approach.
 Then they noticed the teenaged operators of the Jack & Jill Slide standing atop the structure observing the fire.
 They were ordered to come down, being sprayed with water as they descended.
 Not long afterward, the slide's tower collapsed in flames.

 Aiming to protect the Cortland Street buildings, Dan Blaney, Robert Murphy and Arthur Guerin set up a 2½ inch line drawing water from Engine No. 2.
 Another alarm was put out to neighboring communities with Engine No. 4 from Scarborough being the first to arrive from East Grand Avenue.
-The 100 foot aerial ladder truck was set up by Woolf's gift shop on the corner of East Grand and Old Orchard Street and was able to save the White Hall building, stopping a firepath that could have traveled up the length of Old Orchard Street.
+The 100 foot aerial ladder truck was set up by Woolf's gift shop on the corner of East Grand and Old Orchard Street and was able to save the White Hall building, stopping a firepath that could have traveled the length of Old Orchard Street.
 Atop the ladder, call man Eddie Kinsman manned the nozzle and ate smoke before turning to safeguard the cavernous Palace Playland pavilion across the street.

 Engine No. 2 now moved to the front of the burning Ark, connecting a suction line to the nearby hydrant.
 So intense was the heat that the truck's paint soon began to blister.
 A frantic order was given: "Knock off that suction line and get the hell out of there!"
-Call man Richard McKee struggled to remove the line until a curtain of darkness fell around his eyes as the visor and rim of his helmet began to melt.
+Call man Richard McKee struggled to remove the line until a curtain of darkness fell around his eyes as the visor of his helmet began to melt.
 Dicky Blaney and Charlie Hanson rushed over and helped break the line in time to back the engine out of harm's way.

 Choked by emotion and the vomit rising in his throat, Dan Blaney saw much of what he had known since childhood fall to ashes.
 Amidst the swirl of cinders and blinding heat, layers of old paint crackled up from smouldering wood posts and blackened railings.
 And then the great hull of the Ark, helpless in dry dock, shuddered and heaved upon its pyre, foundering in waves of smoke before finally sinking into a boiling sea of flames.